This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 Endometrium is the cushy layer of blood and tissue that lines the insides of the uterus to make it hospitable for any potential life to grow.
 This is also what sheds during menstruation.

-On the other hand, people with an excess of estrogen, without progesterone to balance it out, may develop endometrial hyperplasia.
+There’s a potential for post-menopausal people with an excess of estrogen, and little progesterone to balance it out, to develop endometrial hyperplasia.
 This causes the endometrium to get thicker, which can cause heavy bleeding, and may develop into endometrial cancer.

-As scary as the C word can be, endometrial cancer is typically diagnosed early on, and has an over 95% five-year survival rate.
+As scary as the C-word can be, endometrial cancer is typically diagnosed early on and has an over 95% five-year survival rate.
 This is in part due to the more than 90% of patients who experience bleeding as an early symptom- an immediate red flag.
-Being the most common gynelogical cancer, endometrial cancer affects an estimated 2-3% of women in the U.S.
+Being the most common gynecological cancer, endometrial cancer affects an estimated 2-3% of women in the U.S.

-Endometrial cancer only affects about 3% to 7% of women who experience post-menopausal bleeding.
-Your doctor can help rule it out, or if present- determine a course of action, and proper treatment plan.
+In the U.S., endometrial cancer only affects about 3% to 7% of women who experience post-menopausal bleeding.
+Your doctor can help rule it out, or if present- determine a course of action and proper treatment plan.

 There’s a Lot Going On

 There’s a lot of equipment down there, and if you’re not expecting it- it may be hard to determine just where the bleeding is coming from.
 Postmenopausal bleeding could potentially come from the vagina, the cervix, the vulva, urethra, fallopian tubes, even the anus.
 Not to undermine people’s awareness of their own bodies, but it is something to be aware of.